Portraits from the vaccine launch in Burkina Faso show the hope for an end to epidemic meningitis. View the slideshow. Photo: PATH/Gabe Bienczycki.

 With a vaccine in hand, Africa begins to eliminate epidemic meningitis

-In 2010 the MenAfriVac™ vaccine cleared its final hurdles.
-First, the Maharashtra state Food and Drug Administration in India granted Serum Institute marketing authorization to export and use the vaccine in Africa.
-Then, after a detailed evaluation, WHO announced prequalification of the vaccine, certifying that it meets international standards of quality, safety, and efficacy.
+In 2010, the MenAfriVac® vaccine cleared its final regulatory hurdles.
+First, the Maharashtra State Food and Drug Administration in India granted Serum Institute marketing authorization to export and use the vaccine in Africa.
+Then, after a detailed evaluation, WHO announced prequalification of the vaccine, certifying that it met international standards of quality, safety, and efficacy.

-Today, less than a decade after the creation of MVP, the solution is at hand to halt deadly and debilitating group A meningococcal meningitis epidemics.
+Less than 15 years after the creation of MVP, a vaccine is on the cusp of fulfilling a promise: to end deadly and debilitating meningitis A epidemics.

 MenAfriVac is a registered trademark of Serum Institute of India Private Ltd.